arnowelzel/lightbox-photoswipe/readme.txt

 = 4.0.0 =

 * Changed requirements to at least WordPress 5.0 and PHP 7.4.
-* Use Composer and Twig for backend.
+* Added Composer and Twig for backend and optimized backend code.
 * Fixed a bug which could prevent the cache cleanup job to be scheduled.

 = 3.4.3 =